-Tag: The Power of Paint is a free to play game that embraces the power of colour in a first person environment.
-Tag was created as a school project and in a similar manner to Narbacular Drop the students behind the game ended up working on concepts in the popular puzzle adventure, Portal 2.
+Tag: The Power of Paint is a free to play adventure that embraces the power of colour and combines it with a first person perspective and shooter based elements.
+Originally designed as a school project in a similar manner to Narbacular Drop the students behind the game contributed some of their puzzle concepts into the popular puzzle adventure, Portal 2 where they were transformed into the Gel mechanic of Portal 2.
+Made with a team of 7 students in the game was originally created over a decade ago in 2008 and remains accessible through the DigiPen College website to this day.

-- Use three different colours to defeat each level.
+- Use three different colours (red, green and blue) to defeat each level through big jumps, speed and wall walking.

 Review Platform: PC